Terms & Conditions

 Q: What are the image specifications?

 A: Images should be uploaded as JPEGs.
-Specific image dimensions can be found on Submittable.
+300pi, 1280 pixels on the long side.

 Q: What should I name my image files?